invenia/StackTraces.jl/README.md

 ## License

-StackTraces.jl is provided under the Mozilla Public License, Version 2.0.
+StackTraces.jl is provided under the MIT "Expat" License.
 See `LICENSE.md` for details.